zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 2. Bootstrapping your gem
 3. Implementing functionalities
 4. Test coverage(Webmock and VCR)
+5. Configurable block
-5. Building your gem
+6. Building your gem
-6. Publishing your gem
+7. Publishing your gem
+8. CI/CD with travis

 ## Setting Docker container